Updated: October 2015

-The series reservation is limited to a one (1) hour meeting per week.
+The series reservation is limited to a two (2) hour meeting per week.

 The equipment provided in the room includes: a data projector, retractable screen or flat panel display and a PC; however, if a registered student organization needs helps setting up a laptop, they can call the building manager on duty at (940) 565-3841.